Sudo-psc/openEMR/README.md

 - Passwords are stored in the `.env` file, which is ignored by Git.
 - The Nginx configuration includes security headers and enforces HTTPS.
 - Keep containers and images up to date.
+- CrowdSec monitors Nginx logs and can block malicious IPs automatically.

 ## Useful Commands